Woman thanks officers for 'saving her life' during violent domestic dispute

 Neighbors told police they heard arguing coming from the apartment.

-All communications coming from the apartment ended prompting police to contact the on-duty assistant district on the belief the woman was in immediate danger and exigent circumstances existed.
+All communications coming from the apartment ended, prompting police to contact the on-duty assistant district attorney in the belief the woman was in immediate danger and exigent circumstances existed.

 Authorization was given for officers to enter the apartment without a warrant.